US Post Office-Toppenish Main

 Agriculture became the backbone of Yakima County's economy in the late 19th and early 20th centuries.
 With an abundance of fertile soil and water from the Yakima River, the region proved to be ideal for growing a variety of crops.
 Yakima County became known as the "Fruit Bowl of the Nation" due to its vast orchards and production of crops such as apples, cherries, and hops.
 Today, agriculture continues to be a significant industry in the county, contributing to its economic and cultural heritage.

-This timeline provides a concise overview of the key events in the history of Yakima County, Washington.
+This timeline provides a condensed summary of the historical journey of Yakima County, Washington.

 • 1805: The Lewis and Clark Expedition explores the Yakima Valley.